 Eating and drinking on the huge outdoor patio at Big Star is a classic summer-in-Chicago experience.
 And while the actual patio might not be available to you during Fake Spring, this place still has a huge glassed-in front area that will sort of make you feel like you’re outside.
 Get a margarita and some tacos, and find a spot as close to the window as possible.

-Thanks to all the heat we pump into our apartments, offices, cars, and $20,000 Limited Edition Canada Goose Coats, by March we all have dry skin.
+Thanks to all the heat we pump into our apartments, cars, and $85,000 Limited Edition Canada Goose Coats, by March we all have dry skin.
 So on a mysteriously 60-degree day, don’t hesitate - get in the car, roll down the windows, and head to Superdawg in Norwood Park.
 It’s an old-fashioned drive-in that’s been around since 1948.
 You can order your hot dogs, cheeseburgers, and milkshakes from a speaker, and a carhop will bring them out to you.
 They’ll even hook a tray to your window so you can eat while you rehydrate like a foam-capsule dinosaur in water.

 One unsettling characteristic of Fake Spring is that while it’s warm, Chicago trees are still very much leafless and look a little like illustrations from Scary Stories To Tell In The Dark.
 But the top floor of Celeste, a bar in River North, is full of plants, including ivy.
 In fact, it looks an awful lot like the kind of English garden you’d play hide and seek in with your housekeeper who died before you were born.
-It’s a great spot to have some cocktails and eat things like a caramelized onion fondue, or steak frites, before going out for the night in the neighborhood.
+It’s a great spot to have some cocktails and eat things like a caramelized onion fondue, or steak frites, before going out in the neighborhood.

 There’s nothing attractive about the ground during Fake Spring, since it’s spent months waterlogged under all the melty snow and ice.
 And the Indiana-style smashed burgers at The Region in Roscoe Village aren’t the prettiest things either.
 But they’re delicious, and the caramelized edges they get from being pressed flat on the grill make them worth any and all aesthetic compromises.
 Plus, this counter-service spot feels like the kind of place you’d stop in during the summer after a day at the pool.

 We’re fans of the huge outdoor patio at The Moonlighter, and we like the bar food (like nachos and double-pattied burgers), too.
 But Fake Spring only lasts about 24 hours, and that’s not enough time for this place to set up their entire patio.
 Luckily, The Moonlighter keeps some picnic tables outside year-round, by the two outdoor fireplaces.
 So for the brief period of time when it makes sense to use them, do so.
-And when the temperature drops 23 degrees in the first two hours you’re here, just head inside and grab a seat by the indoor fireplace.

 Irazu is a BYOB Costa Rican spot that used to be a tiny restaurant with a large outdoor patio.
 But then they enclosed it, which was a good thing since it doubled the restaurant’s size.
 It’s still open and airy, and when it’s warm out they’ll crack the windows and you can get a nice breeze.
 The Costa Rican dishes, like gallo pinto (eggs, sweet plantains, black beans, and rice) and casado (your choice of meat or fish with cabbage, black beans, rice, and plantains) are all things that make us feel closer to the equator.
 By a lot.